hyperledger-archives/fabric/docs/Openchain API.md

 * **POST /devops/invoke**
 * **POST /devops/query**

-Use the Devops APIs to deploy, invoke, or query chaincodes.
+Use the Devops APIs to deploy, invoke, and query chaincodes.
 The required ChaincodeSpec and ChaincodeInvocationSpec payloads are defined in [chaincode.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/chaincode.proto).

 ```
 message ChaincodeSpec {